grafana/k6-docs/docs/sources/v0.48.x/javascript-api/k6-ws/socket/socket-on.md

 ---
 title: 'Socket.on(event, callback)'
-excerpt: 'Set up callback functions for various events on the WebSocket connection.'
+description: 'Set up callback functions for various events on the WebSocket connection.'
 ---

 # Socket.on(event, callback)